italia/Satosa-Saml2Spid/README.md

 If you're going to test Satosa-Saml2Spid with spid-sp-test, take a look to [.github/workflows/python-app.yml](.github/workflows/python-app.yml).

+If you are using this project as a testing tool or playground for [eudi-wallet-it-python](https://github.com/italia/eudi-wallet-it-python) or any other of its Python dependencies, take a look [here](README-Python-Dev.md)

 Additional information can be found [here](README-DEV.md).

 ### Warnings